 I went with Musgrave to his study and whittled myself this peg, to which I tied this long string with a knot at each yard.
 Then I took two lengths of a fishing-rod, which came to just six feet...
 The sun was just grazing the top of the oak.
 I fastened the rod on end, marked out the direction of the shadow....
 It was nine feet in length.
 Of course, the calculation was now a simple one.
 If a rod of six feet threw a shadow of nine, a tree of sixty-four feet would throw one of ninety-six...
 I measured out the distance ... and I thrust a peg into the spot.

-The Simplon Tunnel, between Italy and Switzerland, is 20km (about 12 miles) long and was bored from both ends through the Alps.
-When the headings met in the middle, in 1906, they were in exact horizontal alignment and only 10cm (4in) out vertically.
+The Simplon Tunnel, between Italy and Switzerland, is 20 kilometers (about 12 miles) long and was bored from both ends through the Alps.
+When the headings met in the middle, in 1906, they were in exact horizontal alignment and only 10 centimeters (4 inches) out vertically.
 The engineers managed to smooth out the discontinuity.
-Using trigonometry they had set up their machines to cut along the 10km (6 mile) sides of two huge triangles in the mountain.
+Using trigonometry they had set up their machines to cut along the 10 kilometers (6 miles) sides of two huge triangles in the mountain.

 Sines, cosines and tangents